shahkv95/Sprocketyze/README.md

 # Analytic-Hub
-This repository contains practice code for various data analytics path ways.
+This repository contains source code related to data analytics.
+Do check and share your feedback.
+Feedbacks are appreciated.